iyzhang/rootstock/_posts/2000-01-03-fresh-food.md

 # Fresh Food for the People

-Our first program seeks to both fill the gap created by receding funding for low income folks in King county by providing extra produce and help local farmers also suffering from the same disappearing funding by purchasing local food from the farmers and distributing it among low income folks in our community.
-We get double the power from each dollar by serving low income folks, AND purchasing from struggling small farms.
+We deliver weekly bags of fresh local groceries, primarily produce, to people in need, doubling the power of each dollar invested: fighting food insecurity AND purchasing directly from small producers.

+* Give a bag - Donate now to guarantee a weekly bag for a family in need.
+<a href class="button">Donate</a>

+* Get a bag - **[Devra will write something here]**